nicktheo59/Neve/docs/architecture.md

 # Neve AI Agent Architecture

 ## Overview
-Neve (Autonomous Networked Utility System) is an open-source AI agent framework designed to provide accessible, powerful, and flexible AI assistance for a wide range of tasks.
+Neve (Networked Ergodic (word)Vector Engine) is an open-source AI agent framework designed to provide accessible, powerful, and flexible AI assistance for a wide range of tasks.
 Inspired by OpenMNeve and OWL, Neve combines the simplicity and accessibility of OpenMNeve with the multi-agent collaboration capabilities of OWL to create a unique and effective AI agent system.

 ## Core Philosophy
 - **Accessibility**: No barriers to entry, completely open-source with minimal setup requirements